abynim/SketchSquares/README.md

 Sketch 3.2.1

-## Bugs and Features
+## Bugs, Features and Feedback

 When you run into bugs, please create Issues here on GitHub.
-Ditto for feature requests!
+Ditto for feature requests.
+Or you can send me feedback via Twitter [@abynim](http://twitter.com/abynim).

 ## Inspiration and Credits